mikebway/k8s-istio-poc/docs/README.md

    user micky-mouse has been logged out
    ```
 6. Returning to any non `/login` or `/logout` path will again display the [authtest](../authtest)
-   response but with the session cookie removed.
+   response but with the session cookie removed or at least emptied (the behavior depends on the browser type used).